-Communities are rallying around students and helping them prioritize their mindfulness with easy relaxation practices that can be done in any location.
+Communities are rallying around students and helping them prioritize their mindfulness with easy relaxation practices that can be done anywhere.

 One practice is finger-counting breaths.
 Create a personal mantra-a saying that is meaningful to you-that makes you think of something peaceful or relaxing.
 Practice balling your fists.
 In a quiet place, inhale deeply.
-As you exhale, say your mantra and unfurl one finger at a time.
+As you exhale, say your mantra and unfurl a finger.